sorych/gifsApp/Instructions.md

 ## Build

+1. Java 17 is needed
-1. Ensure you have Docker installed on your machine.
+2. Ensure you have Docker installed on your machine.
-2. Open a terminal and navigate to the project directory.
+3. Open a terminal and navigate to the project directory.
-3. Leverage Makefile:
+4. Leverage Makefile:

 * to build, run tests and start the service in docker available on port 8080 use
 ```bash